How to Find Hidden Social Media Accounts

 Even when a search method is legal, it may not be ethical in every situation.
 Searching for a partner's hidden accounts because you noticed signs your husband is cheating on his phone is very different from searching for an ex's accounts out of jealousy or curiosity.
 The methods in this guide are intended for people with legitimate concerns.
 Use them responsibly.

-What to Do After You Find a Hidden Account
+What Should You Do After Finding a Hidden Social Media Account?

 Document Everything Before Confronting